 Available in many shapes and styles, shot glasses usually hold anywhere from 1.5 to 3 ounces.
 While whiskey is served to be savored, the shot glass is for drinks intended to be consumed quickly.
 Classically, they are for the serving of spirits, such as tequila or Jägermeister, and are another glass that is frequently used in toasting… though probably not wise to raise too many of these.
-In addition, the compact size of these glasses makes them an ideal wedding favor for your guests and are available for customization to make them unique to your special day.
-Once the content is consumed, they can be taken away for use in the future.
+In addition, the compact size of these glasses makes them an ideal wedding favor for your guests and is available for customization to make them unique to your special day.

 The Gift of Glassware

 Glassware of any kind has the potential to make a perfect wedding favor.
-Personalized wedding glasses can be used to enhance your wedding in a way that reflects your own personalities, hobbies, or relationship, and can tie the whole affair together.
-Customizing the items that your guests interact with directly will give them the chance to participate in your event in a way that will be memorable to them and have a profound effect on their experience.
+Personalized wedding glasses can be used to enhance your wedding in a way that reflects your own personality, hobbies, or relationship, and can tie the whole affair together.
 Personalized wedding favors are growing in popularity and custom glasses for wedding party members is one of a multitude of ways you can thank your guests for sharing in this special moment in your life.
-Depending on the favors and how much surface you have to work with, you can choose to add your initials in elegant fonts, or maybe engrave your full names and the wedding date or location, too.
+Depending on the favors you can choose to add your initials in elegant fonts, or maybe engrave your full names and the wedding date or location, too.
 Celebrating your wedding day with your guests is the ultimate party — and like any good party host, sending guests home with a favor is considered proper etiquette.